stefan-hoeck/idris2-hedgehog/README.md

 # idris2-hedgehog
-An Idris port of the Haskell Hedghog library
+An Idris port of the Haskell Hedghog library.